Alexedishi/Gates-of-the-Bosphorus/.docs/readme.txt

 - HAYKFM: Assyria

 **Notes:
-- Zionism, Pan-Arab, & Iranian flavor are OUT OF SCOPE for this mod
+- Zionism, Pan-Arabism, & Iranian flavor are OUT OF SCOPE for this mod

 ####---------- Mod Structure and Organization ----------####